kirik/web-profiler-ui/README.md

 }
 ```

-I'm avoiding to use http-headers to send profiler data with ajax as it requires special settings fot http-servers.
+I'm avoiding using HTTP headers to send profiler data with AJAX as it requires special settings for HTTP servers.
+I also
-I also don't like to save responses to files to use them later, as it requires writable filesystem and other file
+don't like to save responses to files to use them later, as it requires a writable filesystem and other file-related
-related logic (be KISS).
+logic (be KISS).

 ### Adapters

-Adapter is a small piece of language related code (aka interface), to connect UI to web project.
+An adapter is a small piece of language-related code (aka interface) to connect the UI to the web project.
+Supported
-Supported adapters:
+adapters:

 - PHP ([library](https://github.com/kirik/web-profiler-php))
 - Golang (WIP)